TRIQS/triqs/doc/index.rst

 -----------------------

-Based on the TRIQS toolkit, several :ref:`full-fledged applications <applications>` are also maintained by the TRIQS collaboration.
+Based on the TRIQS toolkit, several :ref:`full-fledged applications <applications>` are also available.
 They allow for example to solve a generic quantum impurity model or to run a complete LDA+DMFT calculation.